Kotlin/kotlinx.serialization/docs-website/topics/serialization-transform-json.md

 ### Omit specific properties during serialization

-You can use `JsonTransformingSerializer` when you can't [specify a default value](serialization-customization-options.md#set-default-values-for-optional-properties), but still want to omit a property when it has a specific value.
+If you can't [specify a default value](serialization-customization-options.md#set-default-values-for-optional-properties), but still want to omit a property when it has a specific value, use `JsonTransformingSerializer`:

-To do so:

 1. Create a subclass of `JsonTransformingSerializer` and specify a serializer in its constructor.
 2. Override the `transformSerialize()` function.

-Here's an example:
+Here's an example where the `Project` class has a `language` property, which is omitted when its value is `"Kotlin"`:

 ```kotlin
 // Imports declarations from the serialization library